Welcome to HowDoYouCook.com

 Spicy Guacamole

-We love guacamole and this is a great snack to serve with a bowl of tortilla chips this Super Bowl Sunday.
-When you shop for avocados, look for the ones that are dark skinned and just slightly soft for the best results.
-You have to be careful when buying avocados because grocers tend to throw them in a bin and leave them, then mix in the newer stock.
-If you get a very soft avocado the flesh will probably be dark and not very appetizing, but an avocado that is as hard as a rock will be nice and greenish-yellow inside, but it will not result in a creamy guacamole no matter how long you blend it.
+When you shop for avocados, look for the ones that are dark skinned and just slightly soft to the touch.
+You have to be a little careful when selecting avocados.
+Most grocers tend to throw new avocados in with the older ones, so you have to make sure you are not buying under ripe or over ripe produce.
+One one hand if you get a very soft avocado the flesh will probably be dark and not look very appetizing.
+On the other hand, an avocado that is hard as a rock and a light greenish-yellow color inside will look nice but since it's under ripe, you won't get a creamy guacamole no matter how long you blend it.

-This guacamole was inspired by an Alton Brown recipe, but we skipped the suggested onion and garlic.
-(You can always add them if you prefer.)
-If the guacamole is too spicy for your taste, just add 1-2 teaspoons of sour cream to tone down the heat.
+When preparing the guacamole be sure to taste for the level of spice.
+If it is too spicy for your taste, adding 1-2 teaspoons of sour cream will tone down the heat, but keep the guacamole creamy.
 For a complete meal serve this Spicy Guacamole with Baked Chicken Chimichangas.

 3 Avocados, halved, seeded and peeled